moiseevigor/moiseevigor.github.io/_appendices/2026-05-02-geometry-of-seeing-A2-distributions-contact.md

 on $\mathrm{SE}(2)$, calls it "completely non-integrable", invokes the *Hörmander* (bracket-generating) condition, and applies the *Chow–Rashevskii* reachability theorem.
-These are not metaphors — they are precise theorems with one-paragraph proofs that bind the V1 horizontal connectivity to the contact-geometric backbone of the elastica problem.
+These are not metaphors — they are precise theorems with one-paragraph proofs that bind the primary visual cortex's (V1) horizontal connectivity to the contact-geometric backbone of the elastica problem.
 This appendix unpacks them.

 The interactive figures borrow the cuspidal-trajectory machinery from the